AriFordsham/GHCWiki/commentary/compiler/backends/llvm/development-notes.md

 - A new function attribute has just landed in SVN which allows stack alignment to be specified when a call is made.
 - Can use inline assembler to fix stack alignment.
 - Fix stack calculation in LLVM (my changes must have broken it).

-### Segfault running HRay

-[ HRay](http://users.elis.ugent.be/~kehoste/Haskell/HRay/) is a Haskell Ray Tracer.
-If you download it and build it with the LLVM backend, some scenes (such as trans2, provided example scene) cause it to segfault.
-If built with NCG instead this doesn't occur.

-### Possible Problems (Unconfirmed Bugs)

-- See GHC trac ticket [\#1852](https://gitlab.haskell.org//ghc/ghc/issues/1852).
-Floats are padded to word size (4 extra bytes on a 64 bit machine) by putting an appropriate `CmmLit` before them.
-On `fasm` this is necessary and forces the NCG to produce correct code.
-On `fvia-C`, this isn't necessary so it strips this padding out.
-What approach does LLVM blocks end in a control flow statement which seems pretty useful to me.  need?

-- `SPARC/CodeGen/Gen32.hs` seems to have a few special cases for `CmmMachOp`.
-Perhaps these should also be handled in LLVM to improve performance?

-- tail call only supported on `x86`/`x86-64` and `PowerPC`.
-What about `SPARC`?
-How will we use the LLVM back-end on SPARC?

 ### Repa examples - FFT segfaults